Home

 Times Colonist (Click to enlarge)

-A plea from Europe to save the trees - Please do not make the mistake of European countries: there are no more ancient forests left here because of the clearcutting period that occurred more than 500 years ago.
+A Plea from Europe: Save the Trees Please do not make the mistake of European countries: there are no more ancient forests left here because of the clearcutting period that occurred more than 500 years ago.

 Cathedral Grove was voted one of Canada's top seven "Places of Wonder" in 2007.
 To most it is inconceivable that this tiny park continues to be besieged by unscrupulous corporations and industrial logging on all sides.
 A German wrote to the Times Colonist newspaper (left) to chastize the BC government for its disregard of the native big trees: "please take a moment and think about what people outside would think of a nation that is proclaiming to be a nature paradise and invites nature lovers from all over the world, but is in fact devastating its unique capital."